SMTG-Bham/doped/docs/Tips.rst

     - Assuming the `k`-point sampling of the DOS calculation is sufficiently dense, then the issue is just that the VBM eigenvalue and band gap of the bulk supercell calculation is not accurate.
-This can be rectified by using the ``bulk_band_gap_vr`` option during defect parsing (see :class:`~doped.analysis.DefectsParser` docstring) to set the bulk band gap and VBM eigenvalue to the correct values.
+This can be rectified by using the ``bulk_band_gap_vr`` option during defect parsing (see
+      |DefectsParser| docstring) to set the bulk band gap and VBM eigenvalue to
+      the correct values.
     - In this case, the absolute values of predictions should not be affected as the eigenvalue references in the calculations are consistent, just the reported Fermi levels will be referenced to